Major Online Resources

 Official Railway Timetables and Shipping Guides.
 [ORSG] Online via Google Books: 1851 here; 1858 here; 1871 here; 1875 here; 1877 here; 1879 here; 1892-1915 here; 1907 here; 1917 here.
 Look for more years as they keep popping up.

 Peters Railroad Museum.
-[PRM] A priceless collection of NYNH&H and predecessor historical materials, with annual reports, blueprints and technical drawings, timetables (public and employee), valuation photos, and much, much more.
-A miniature Dodd Center in Wallingford!
-Graciously hosted by Dave and Barbara Peters.
+[PRM] A priceless collection of NYNH&H and predecessor historical materials located in Wallingford, CT.
 By appointment only.
 Click here for website and phone.

 Railroad Structures and Estimates.
 [RSE] by John Wilson Orrock.
 2nd ed., 1918.
 Click here.

-Railway and Locomotive Historical Society.
+Railway & Locomotive Historical Society.
 [RLHS] Click here.
 See especially Tom Taber's Antebellum American Railroad Compendium, 1830-1860 under Reference.
-Also available here.

 Railway Signal Dictionary.
 [RSD] Railway Signal Association.
 2nd ed., 1911.
 Click here.

 USGS Historical Topographic Maps.
 [USGS].
-Maptech here; University of New Hampshire here.
+Click here; University of New Hampshire here.

 Yale University Libraries.
 [Yale] Catalog link here.